-In fact, the method I’m going to show you in this article is so easy, that I’m surprised that box manufacturers don’t enable it right out of the box.
+In fact, the method I will show you in this article is so easy that I’m surprised that box manufacturers don’t enable it right out of the box.

-You might be asking yourself why you’d need to automatically boot right into Kodi, or any other app, right?
+You might be asking yourself why you’d need to automatically boot right into Kodi or one of the other Kodi alternatives, right?

 After all, it’s just a few clicks to launch it.
 And if you create a shortcut on your Android TV home screen, it’s even faster.

-That’s fine for you, but what about your parents, spouse, or your kids?
+That’s fine, but what about your parents, spouse, or kids?

 If you’ve ever set up an Android TV box for someone not as tech-savvy as you are, having it boot directly into Kodi could save you A LOT of tech-support phone calls.

-In this article, I’m going to show you two different apps that will do the trick for you.
-Not only can you autostart Kodi, but you can use them for any app that you have installed.
+In this article, I will show you two different apps that will do the trick.
+You can use them to autostart Kodi, but you can also use them for any app you have installed.

-Best of all, they work on both pure Android and Android TV too.
+Best of all, they work on both pure Android and Android TV.

 Do We Need an App?

-Unfortunately, Kodi doesn’t have an option to do this without an app.
+Unfortunately, Kodi doesn’t have the option to do this without an app.

-According to Koying, who was the lead Android developer at the time, Kodi doesn’t have the code-base to be able to implement this.
+According to Koying, the lead Android developer at the time, Kodi doesn’t have the code base to implement this.

-Worse yet, it appears that there are only a few select apps that are able to be added to the system’s autostart list.
-There’s no programmatic way to do it from the developer’s side without jumping through a lot of hoops.
+Worse yet, only a few select apps can be added to the system’s autostart list.
+Without jumping through many hoops, there’s no programmatic way to do it from the developer’s side.

 There’s no system setting or startup folder that end-users can modify either.